sgkang/simpegSeis/docs/source/index.rst

 We consider two fundamental governing equations for seismic wave propagation: acoustic and elastic wave equations in both time and frequency domains.
 We initially discretize those problems to compute forward responses.
 Obvious next step is to solve inverse problems

-A fundamental purpose of geophysical application is to better image the subsurface of the earth.
-One geophysical method only provide us a specific information about related material properties to that method.
-Therefore, to successfully achieve this goal, we should integrate different geophyisical applications.
-We believe that we, who have different geophysical backgrounds (Sesmic, EM, Magnetics, Gravity, ...), should cooperate.
-Therefore, we welcome that any people who want to contribute this project, simpegSeis.
+We welcome any people who want to contribute this project developing forward modeling and inversion package of seimic data, simpegSeis.

 .. raw:: html
     :file: examples/refraction.html